C. Lloyd Morgan: Life

 Conwy Lloyd Morgan was born in London and studied at the Royal School of Mines and subsequently under T. H. Huxley.
 He taught in Cape Town, but in 1884 joined the staff of the then University College, Bristol as Professor of Geology and Zoology, and carried out some research of local interest in those fields.
 However, he quickly became interested in the field he called "mental evolution", the borderland between intelligence and instinct, and in 1901 moved to become the college's first Professor of Psychology and Education.
 He was elected a Fellow of the Royal Society in 1899, and gave the Croonian Lecture in 1901, titled Studies in visual sensation.

 In addition to his scientific work, Lloyd Morgan was active in academic administration.
-He became Principal of the University College, Bristol, in 1891, playing a central role in the campaign to secure it full university status.
+He became Principal of the University College, Bristol, in 1891, playing a central role in the campaign to secure it full university sltatus.
 In 1893, he enrolled his son, C. Lloyd Morgan, at Bristol's Clifton College.
 In 1909, when, with the award of a Royal Charter, the University College, Bristol became the University of Bristol and he was appointed as its first Vice-Chancellor, an office he held for a year before deciding to become Professor of Psychology and Ethics until his retirement in 1919.
 He was president of the Aristotelian Society from 1926 to 1927.

 Following his retirement, Lloyd Morgan delivered a series of Gifford Lectures at St. Andrews in 1921 and 1922 in which he discussed the concept of emergent evolution.

 Conwy Lloyd Morgan died in Hastings.

 Ethology

 Morgan's Canon

 Morgan's Canon played a critical role in the growth of behaviourism in twentieth century academic psychology.
 The canon states: In no case may we interpret an action as the outcome of the exercise of a higher mental faculty, if it can be interpreted as the exercise of one which stands lower in the psychological scale.
 For example, Morgan considered that an entity should only be considered conscious if there is no other explanation for its behaviour.

-W.H.
-Thorpe commented as follows:
+W. H. Thorpe commented as follows:

 The importance of this was enormous... [but] to the modern ethologist dealing with higher animals and faced as he is with ever-increasing evidence for the complexity of perceptual organisation... the very reverse of Morgan's canon often proves to be the best strategy.

 The development of Morgan's Canon derived partly from his observations of behaviour.
 This provided cases where behaviour that seemed to imply higher mental processes could be explained by simple trial and error learning (what we would now call operant conditioning).
 An example is the skilful way in which his terrier Tony opened the garden gate, easily imagined as an insightful act by someone seeing the final behaviour.
 Lloyd Morgan, however, had watched and recorded the series of approximations by which the dog had gradually learned the response, and could demonstrate that no insight was required to explain it.